-Regions Field Minor League Stadium (Spring 2013)
+Regions Field Minor League Stadium

-Uptown Entertainment Distinct (2013)
+Uptown Entertainment Distinct

 Features upscale restaurants and nightlife spots.
 Uptown is located beside the Westin and the BJCC.
-Uptown

 The Lyric Theater and the Alabama Theater

 The tech industry is on the rise with companies like ITAC Solutions, DAXCO, Telegraph, ZEEKEE, Vulcan Solar, and Protective Life making creative spaces for tech.
-Communities, like TechBirmingham, are creating resources and connections to help up and coming companies in the tech industry find a home in the metro area.
+Communities, like TechBirmingham, are creating resources and connections to help up-and-coming companies in the tech industry find a home in the metro area.

 Since the industrial boom, the Magic City has given townships from North to South and West to East.
-So many of the residents of the newer cities (some dating back to the earlier 1900s) surrounding the city, still have a special connection the heart of the Magic City.
-It is the hub where our county city halls, businesses, universities, cultural and art centers operate.
-Each resident of the Magic City(ies) may call the suburbs home, but none of us can separate ourselves from the connection to the city.
+These cities have a special connection to the heart of the Magic City.
+It is the hub where our county city halls, businesses, universities, and cultural and art centers operate.
+Below is a list of many of the cities surrounding Birmingham.

-Sidewalk Film Festival- TIME magazine named among the “Film Festivals for the Rest of Us”
+Sidewalk Film Festival- TIME magazine named among the “Film Festivals for the Rest of Us.”

 Museum of Art- Houses more than 24,000 paintings, sculptures, prints, and decorative art pieces.

-McWane Center- Hands on science museum with IMAX theater.
+McWane Center- Hands-on science museum with IMAX theater.